electron/electron/docs/api/web-view-tag.md

 ### `<webview>.reload()`

-Reloads guest page.
+Reloads the guest page.

 ### `<webview>.reloadIgnoringCache()`

-Reloads guest page and ignores cache.
+Reloads the guest page and ignores cache.

 ### `<webview>.canGoBack()`

-Returns a boolean whether guest page can go back.
+Returns a boolean whether the guest page can go back.

 ### `<webview>.canGoForward()`

-Returns a boolean whether guest page can go forward.
+Returns a boolean whether the guest page can go forward.

 ### `<webview>.canGoToOffset(offset)`

 * `offset` Integer

-Returns a boolean whether guest page can go to `offset`.
+Returns a boolean whether the guest page can go to `offset`.

 ### `<webview>.clearHistory()`